ilaygozlan/AI-Crypto-advisor/crypto_AI/DEPLOYMENT.md

 - Check that all environment variables are set
 - Verify Node.js version compatibility (20+)
 - Review build logs for specific error messages
+- **"Cannot install with frozen-lockfile because pnpm-lock.yaml is absent"**: This project uses npm, not pnpm.
+The Railway configuration has been updated to use `npm ci` instead of `pnpm install --frozen-lockfile`

 **Frontend Not Loading**
 - Ensure `VITE_API_BASE_URL` is set correctly